Red Barn Murder: Execution and dissection

-Several copies of Corder's death mask were made and a replica of one is still held at Moyse's Hall Museum.
-His widow advertised for sale the glasses he purportedly wore at the trial and a snuff box with Maria's likeness.
+Several copies of Corder's death mask were made and replicas are held at Moyse's Hall Museum and in the dungeons of Norwich Castle.
+His widow advertised for sale the glasses he purportedly wore at the trial and a snuff box with Marten's likeness.
 Artefacts from the trial, some of which were in Corder's possession, are also held at the museum.
-Another replica death mask is kept in the dungeons of Norwich Castle.
 Corder's skin was tanned by surgeon George Creed and used to bind an account of the murder.
-This can also be found on display at Moyse's Hall Museum.
+The book, together with another also part bound using Corder's skin, is on display at Moyse's Hall Museum.
+In 2025, a second book, was discovered at Moyse's Hall Museum; this copy, donated decades ago, utilized Corder's skin in the binding and the edges.

-Corder's skeleton was reassembled, exhibited, and used as a teaching aid in the West Suffolk Hospital.
+Corder's skeleton was reassembled, exhibited and used as a teaching aid in the West Suffolk Hospital.
 The skeleton was put on display in the Hunterian Museum in the Royal College of Surgeons of England, where it hung beside that of Jonathan Wild.
 In 2004, Corder's bones were removed and cremated.

 Rumours

 After the trial, doubts were raised about both the story of Ann Marten's dreams and the fate of Corder and Maria Marten's child.
 Ann was only a year older than Maria, and it was suggested that she and Corder had been having an affair and that the two had planned the murder to dispose of Maria so that it could continue without hindrance.
 Ann's dreams had started only a few days after Corder married Moore, and it was suggested that jealousy was the motive for revealing the body's resting place and that the dreams were a simple subterfuge.

 Further rumours circulated about the death of Corder and Marten's child.
 Both claimed that they had taken their dead child to be buried in Sudbury, but no records of this could be discovered and no trace was found of the child's burial site.
 In his written confession, Corder admitted that he and Marten had argued on the day of the murder over the possibility of the burial site being discovered.

-In 1967, Donald McCormick wrote The Red Barn Mystery, which brought out a connection between Corder and forger and serial killer Thomas Griffiths Wainewright when the former was in London.
+In 1967, Donald McCormick wrote The Red Barn Mystery, which brought out a connection between Corder and forger and supposed serial killer Thomas Griffiths Wainewright when the former was in London.
 According to McCormick, Caroline Palmer, an actress who was appearing frequently in a melodrama based on the Red Barn case and had been researching the murder, concluded that Corder may have not killed Marten, but that a local gypsy woman might have been the killer.
 However, McCormick's research has been brought into question on other police- and crime-related stories, and this information has not been generally accepted.